 - Easier functionality makes it easier to open and clean your windows

-- Improved curb appeal for your home with new styles and colours
+- Improved curb appeal for your home with new styles and colors

 - Block UV rays from your interior protecting your upholstered furniture from fading